Arna13/sunst0rm-guide/docs/misc/EXTRAS.md

 ***Note: If the camera still blank, reboot your phone with how you boot in sunst0rm and restart process from Step 4.***

-***Note: You need to run process everytimem from Step 4 if you want the use camera when it go blank until developers find a fix.***
+***Note: You need to run process everytime from Step 4 if you want the use camera when it go blank until developers find a fix.***